stashapp/stash-box/README.md

 This command would need customizing for your environment.
 [This link](https://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl) might be useful.

 Once you have a certificate and key file name them `stashdb.crt` and `stashdb.key` and place them in the directory where stash-box is run from.
 Stash-box detects these and starts up using HTTPS rather than HTTP.

+## Frontend development

+To run the frontend in development mode, run `yarn start` from the frontend directory.

+When developing the API key can be set in `frontend/.env` to avoid having to log in.
+When `is_production` is enabled on the server this is the only way to authorize in the frontend development environment.
+If the server uses https or runs on a custom port, this also needs to be configured in `.env`.
+See `frontend/.env.development.local.shadow` for examples.

 # FAQ